odscwest/parksconserverancy/README.md

     - estimate stature composition

 ### You
- _ The opportunity to analyze a real data set and submit a set of recommendations, tools or models that will be directly applied -- i.e. real work experience!
+ - The opportunity to analyze a real data set and submit a set of recommendations, tools or models that will be directly applied -- i.e., real work experience!

 #### Convincing your boss 101:
 - you need metrics to support your conclusions